dialonce/dialonce.github.io/ios/howto/index.md

 Before you start, be sure you have the following prerequisites:

--	You need your Dial Once api key
+-	You need your Dial-Once api key
 -	[Xcode](https://developer.apple.com/download/) Bundle already installed and configured on your system
 - Currently our SDK tested only with `swift 4`.
 Integration with `objective-c`, may works also but it's not guaranteed

 ### Supported versions

-The Dial Once SDK for iOS supports iOS 8.0 as deployment target
+The Dial-Once SDK for iOS supports iOS 8.0 as deployment target

 ### Installation